exercism/javascript/concepts/for-loops/about.md

 This problem can be avoided by declaring the counter with `let` inside the header.
 This has the special effect that each iteration gets its very own variable `let i` that is scoped to exactly that one execution of the loop body.
-So when the sum is calculated later, each of the functions refers to their own variable `i` that still holds the correct value.
+So when the sum is calculated later, each [callback][concept-callbacks] function refers to their own variable `i` that still holds the correct value.

 <!-- prettier-ignore-start -->
 ```javascript